mrsonne/hubit/README.md

 ### Caching

 #### Model level caching.
 By default hubit `never` caches results internally.
-A `hubit` model can, however, write results to disk automatically by setting the caching level using the `set_caching_level` method.
+A `hubit` model can, however, write results to disk automatically by setting the caching level using the `set_model_caching` method.
 Results can be saved either in an `incremental` fashion or `after_execution`.
 Results caching is useful when you want to avoid spending time calculating the same results multiple times.
 A use case for  `incremental` caching is when a calculation is stopped (computer shutdown, keyboard interrupt, exception raised) before the response has been generated.
 In such cases the calculation can be restarted from the cached results object.
 The overhead introduced by caching makes it especially useful for CPU bound models.

 __Warning__.
 Cached results are tied only to the content of the model configuration file and the model input. `hubit` does not check if the underlying calculation code has changed.
 Therefore, using results caching while components are in development is not recommended.